- Corn Ranch, also known as Launch Site One, is a spaceport owned by Amazon CEO Jeff Bezos.

-- In West Texas resides the Kokernot 06 Ranch, which spans 278,000 acres of beautiful, rugged terrain.
+- The Kokernot 06 Ranch, which spans 278,000 acres of beautiful, rugged terrain, is in West Texas.
 Many movies and commercials have been filmed there.

-- Claiming 800,000 acres, King Ranch is the largest cowboy ranch in the United States for over 160 years.
+- Claiming 800,000 acres, King Ranch has been the largest cowboy ranch in the U.S. for more than 160 years.

 What’s more Texas than cowboys, beef, and billionaires?
 How about all of them put together?
 In a state where everything is done big, it’s no surprise that Texas has more farms, ranches, and cattle than any other state in America.